 Also, certain features from the stock launcher might not work the best on third-party launchers.
 An obvious example is the bad utilization of full-screen gestures on Android 10 and Android 11.

-In addition, to enable Google Feed on third-party launchers, it requires installing plug-ins (Nova companion and Lawnfeed).
+In addition, enabling Google Feed on third-party launchers requires installing plug-ins (Nova companion and Lawnfeed).

 Here’s how to enable Google Discover with the Lawnchair 2 launcher on Android:

-- Download and install Lawnchair 2 from the Play Store, here.
+- Download and install Lawnchair 2 from the Play Store.

 - Open Settings.